papiodesu/leptos_book/src/view/05_forms.md

 };
 ```

-Our "on_submit」 handler will access the input’s value and use it to call 「set_name".
+Our "on_submit" handler will access the input’s value and use it to call "set_name".
 To access the DOM node stored in the "NodeRef", we can simply call it as a function
-(or using ".get()」).
-This will return 「Option<leptos::HtmlElement<html::Input>>", but we
+(or using ".get()").
+This will return "Option<leptos::HtmlElement<html::Input>>", but we
 know that the element has already been mounted (how else did you fire this event!), so
 it's safe to unwrap here.

-We can then call ".value()」 to get the value out of the input, because 「NodeRef"
+We can then call ".value()" to get the value out of the input, because "NodeRef"
 gives us access to a correctly-typed HTML element.

-Take a look at ["web_sys」 and 「HtmlElement」](../web_sys.md) to learn more about using a 「leptos::HtmlElement".
+Take a look at ["web_sys" and "HtmlElement"](../web_sys.md) to learn more about using a "leptos::HtmlElement".
 Also see the full CodeSandbox example at the end of this page.

-## Special Cases: "<textarea>」 and 「<select>"
+## Special Cases: "<textarea>" and "<select>"

 Two form elements tend to cause some confusion, in different ways.

 ### "<textarea>"

-Unlike "<input>」, the 「<textarea>」 element does not support a 「value" attribute.
+Unlike "<input>", the "<textarea>" element does not support a "value" attribute.
 Instead, it receives its value as a plain text node in its HTML children.

 In the current version of Leptos (in fact in Leptos 0.1-0.6), creating a dynamic child